-Figure 5-1 Configuring the URL
+Figure 6-1 Configuring the URL

-Specify the client and the network resources the client can visit by configuring the URL of the network resource and the parameters of the clients, then click OK.
+Specify the client and the network resources the client can visit by configuring the URL of the network resource and the parameters of the clients, then click $\mathbf{OK}$ .

 Name Enter the name of the guest resource entry. Туре Choose the guest resource type as URL Type.
 URL Address Enter the URL address or IP address of the network resource that can be visited for free.
 Source IP Range Configure the IP range of the client(s) by entering the network address and subnet mask bits.
 Source MAC Address Enter the MAC address of the client.
 Source Port Range Enter the source service port range.
+Direction Select from the drop-down box the direction that this entry will work.
 Description Enter a brief description for the Guest Resources entry to make it easier to search and manage.
 Status Check the box to enable the guest resource entry.